Me and Erin

 I promised myself to try harder, to make it work.
 I've never had a C in my life and the C on my interm made me wince.
 I had a few weeks to get my grades up.
 I stayed up late working on the latest homework assignments my teacher handed out.
 I was going to get a B if it was the last thing I ever did.
 And somewhere along the way I learned to program.
 The cartoonish lightbulb when off over my head and I understood.
 "Oooooh!!!"
 I said that night.
 Everything fell into place.
 I got an A on my report card.

 I started White Oak Stables -- the internet game -- that summer.
 I taught myself two new programing languages and I worked for more then 6 months just to get it up and running.
 I downloaded my own server and I ran it off my own computer at home.

 Never in a million years did I expect to see that I had 3 members when I logged in the next day.
 Nothing on the game worked, only the join.
 And yet I had 3 members.
 I was thrilled.
-I jumped up and down in excitement (hey, I was only 15 at the time, give me a break).
+I jumped up and down in excitement.

 Within a year I had over two thousand members.
 I bought a hosting plan online and then another as my site grew.
 I started charging members to get a stable (yeah thats right, stables were once free).
 The costs of my internet game went up and up.
 But so did my popularity.

 So here I am still programing a game I started when I was 13.
 Why do I do it?
 For you guys of course.
 I love knowing you all have a game to play that you enjoy playing.
 I know I disagree with a lot of people -- and I understand that will happen -- but many of my decisions are based on my own life.
 Yeah, thats right I have a life also.
-I'm your average girl remember?
-Boyfriends, movies, prom, all that good stuff.
+I'm your average person remember?
 So some people hate me and some people like me.
 I understand 100%.
 Its all part of the package of having a website like this.

 Who am I?
 I'm me.